220705-UTA-NET/CampbellK/project_1/agenda.md

 **Tasks**

-1. Establish Azure connection, flashcard table & CRUD functions
+1. CRUD functions
+    - Create new
+    - Edit one
+    - Delete one

 2. Establish routes in ASP.net Application
     - Controllers directory